Tiny-Orange-Labs/citruscore/README.md

 ```

 which triggers the build (`npm run build-backend-ts`) and then starts the server (`npm run start-server`).
-if you activily develop the backend you should use `npm run start-nodemone`.
+if you activily develop the backend you should use `npm run start-nodemon`.

 ## Misc